Photo Credit: Tejas Tamobhid Patnaik/UNDRR

 Environmental sustainability is a critical element of disaster risk reduction

-The Asia-Pacific Ministerial Conference on Disaster Risk Reduction will be implemented as a sustainable event, balancing environmental, economic and social responsibilities.
+The Asia-Pacific Ministerial Conference on Disaster Risk Reduction implemented a sustainable event, balancing environmental, economic and social responsibilities.

-The UN Office for Disaster Risk Reduction (UNDRR) and the Australian Government aspire to organise a sustainable ninth session of the Asia-Pacific Ministerial Conference on Disaster Risk Reduction that will minimise negative environmental impacts.
+The UN Office for Disaster Risk Reduction (UNDRR) and the Australian Government aspired to organise a sustainable ninth session of the Asia-Pacific Ministerial Conference on Disaster Risk Reduction that aimed to minimise negative environmental impacts.

-We recognise the inherent linkages between the natural environment and disaster risk reduction and seek to limit our environmental footprint in delivering the conference.
+We recognised the inherent linkages between the natural environment and disaster risk reduction and sought to limit our environmental footprint in delivering the conference.

-The Asia-Pacific Ministerial Conference on Disaster Risk Reduction aims to:
+The Asia-Pacific Ministerial Conference on Disaster Risk Reduction aimed to: